 A large and influential generation, the baby boomers, are retiring now, and this means attention has turned to how better care can be provided for older adults, particularly since this generation is defying many typical ideas about what old age means.
-However, even healthy and active older adults may need long-term care at some stage, and long-term care insurance policies have been created to meet this need.
-You can review a guide on LTC insurance and whether it is worth it, as you may need some help taking care of yourself in the future.
+However, even healthy and active older adults may need long-term care at some stage, and senior life insurance policies have been created to meet this need.
+You can review a guide on SLC insurance and whether it is worth it, as you may need some help taking care of yourself in the future.

 Healthier older adults may have lower insurance premiums and fewer medical expenses as well as a more fulfilling old age.

 One important aspect of making an effort to remain healthy is that it doesn’t just benefit the individual but others in the family.
 More active grandparents are able to do more things with their grandchildren.
 Healthy spouses can keep up with one another and may be less likely to fall into a pattern where one is the caregiver of another.
 Overall, encouraging the pursuit of healthy living as an important value within your family has benefits for everyone.